Larry Norman: Influence

 In 2008, Christian rock historian John J. Thompson wrote, "It is certainly no overstatement to say that Larry Norman is to Christian music what John Lennon is to rock & roll or Bob Dylan is to folk music."
 Thompson credited Norman for his impact on the genre as a musician, a producer, and a businessman.

 In the late 1970s and early 1980s, Norman also influenced a number of emerging punk and alternative rock artists.
 According to documentarian Larry Di Sabatino, Larry Norman was "an early influence" on the post-punk band U2.
-When Bono met with a summit of Nashville Christian music artists in 2002 to garner support for an African aid campaign, he specifically asked to see Norman.
+When U2 band founder Bono met with a summit of Nashville Christian music artists in 2002 to garner support for an African aid campaign, he specifically asked to see Norman.
 Upon Larry Norman's death, Bono sent flowers to his funeral with the note "Eternal singer, still eternal, Bono."

 According to Charles Normal, Larry Norman attended his "first of many" punk rock shows while touring London in 1977, seeing Richard Hell and the Voidoids, the Damned, and Dead Boys.
 Regarding the punk movement, Norman stated that while he initially disliked some of the lyrical content, he was generally supportive of it and its youthful energy, which he viewed as preferable to disco.

 Norman subsequently introduced his younger brother, Charles, to the genre, including the music of the Sex Pistols.
 Within several years, Charles was the lead guitarist for the Bay Area hardcore punk band, Executioner.
 Larry paid for the recording of Executioner's first EP in 1982, on the condition that they also record one of his songs.
 Larry Norman began to meet figures from the L.A. punk scene, and eventually recorded tracks with former Sex Pistols guitarist Steve Jones.
 Norman also released a live recording of a punk version of "Why Should the Devil Have All the Good Music?"

 Pixies frontman Black Francis described Larry Norman as having been his "total idol" as a teenager, whom he attempted to imitate.
 The band's first demo, The Purple Tape, was to contain a cover of Norman's song "Watch What You're Doing", but it was never released.
 A lyric from the song "Levitate Me" ("Come on pilgrim, you know He loves you!") formed the basis for the title of Pixies' 1987 EP Come On Pilgrim.
 Black was eventually introduced to Norman by members of U2 during the Zoo TV tour.
 Black's post-Pixies band, Frank Black and the Catholics, covered Larry Norman's song "Six Sixty Six".
 Norman and Black performed a duet of "Watch What You're Doing" at Norman's "farewell" concert, and the two were reportedly working on an album together at the time of his death, along with Isaac Brock of Modest Mouse.

 Steve Camp, Carolyn Arends, Bob Hartman, TobyMac, Mark Salomon, Martyn Joseph, and Steve Scott have credited Norman as influences.
 Overall over 300 artists have covered songs by Norman.